davchana/thoughts/core-values.md

 # Core Values:

-- I'm always learning, even if it's uncomfortable.
-This means I'm growing.
 - I love myself and others infinitely.
 - I strive to make the world better through people.
 - I practice going first.
-- I focus solely on my own lane.
 - I seek out relationships that challenge me to grow.
 I aim to be that person for others.
 - I have a bias towards action.
+- I'm tend towards endurance, both physically and mentally.
+- I seek out 'magic' in every encounter.